HelpViewer/HelpViewer/FuturePlans.md

 - Discussion (e.g.: Disqus or other service) plugin
 - prod logs to console, debug logs to custom tool
 - customizer for project download as help file plugin
+- service plugin (general service plugin attached to plugin handling events and providing some functionality - e.g. append to language localization when plugin is newly loaded)
+- extra CSS styles + plugin for switching them